LeonLee666/IObench4DiskANN/README.md

 - DEEP100M
 - SPACEV100M

-Dataset placement and downloads:

-Please download datasets and organize them according to the directory structure above.
+Please download the datasets and organize them according to the directory structure above.
 Download links:
 - SIFT1M and SIFT100M: http://corpus-texmex.irisa.fr/
 - DEEP100M: https://research.yandex.com/blog/benchmarks-for-billion-scale-similarity-search
 - SPACEV100M: https://github.com/microsoft/SPTAG/tree/main/datasets/SPACEV1B

+NOTE that: SIFT1M has been included in this repo and can be pulled by: `git lfs pull`

 Dataset statistics and canonical index build parameters (B and M are memory budgets in GB):